2020 Bolivian general election: Electoral system

-The President of Bolivia is elected using a modified two-round system: a candidate is declared the winner if they receive more than 50% of the vote, or over 40% of the vote and are 10 percentage points ahead of their closest rival.
+The President of Bolivia is elected using a modified first-preference plurality system (a two-round system): a candidate is declared the winner if they receive more than 50% of the vote, or over 40% of the vote and are 10 percentage points ahead of their closest rival.
 If neither condition is met, a run-off election is held between the two top candidates.

-The 130 members in the Chamber of Deputies (Cámara de Diputados) (excluding the seven special seats) are elected using the additional member system.
-Using first-past-the-post voting, 63 seats are elected in single-member districts.
-Another 60 additional seats are elected using closed list party-list proportional representation in districts of varying sizes corresponding to Bolivia's nine departments with a threshold of 3%.
-The additional seats in each region are awarded proportionally based on the vote for the presidential candidates, subtracting the number of single-member districts won.
-The remaining seven seats are reserved indigenous seats elected by the usos y costumbres, using first-past-the-post voting.
-A voter can only vote in one of either the normal constituencies or special constituencies.
+The 130 members in the Chamber of Deputies (Cámara de Diputados) are elected using a seat linkage based mixed compensatory system using two votes: 63 deputies are elected by first-preference plurality to represent single-member electoral districts, 60 are elected by closed list party-list proportional representation from party lists on a departmental basis (in districts of varying sizes corresponding to Bolivia's nine departments with a threshold of 3%).
+The list seats in each region are awarded proportionally based on the vote for the presidential candidates, subtracting the number of single-member districts won (to provide mixed-member proportional representation).
+The remaining seven seats are reserved indigenous seats elected by the usos y costumbres.
+A voter can only vote in one of either the normal constituencies or special constituencies (coexistence).
+Party lists are required to alternate between men and women, and in the single-member districts, men are required to run with a female alternate, and vice versa.
+At least 50% of the deputies from single-member districts are required to be women.

 The Chamber of Senators (Cámara de Senadores) has 36 members, four from each the country's nine departments, which are also elected using closed party-lists, using the D'Hondt method.
 The senate seats are also awarded based on the vote for president.